hammerlab/style-guides/ocaml.md

 Don't *haskell*:

 - Avoid defining infix operators as much as possible (and try to delimit them with `Meaning_full_module_name.( … )`).
 - The number of characters in an identifier should match its scope; it's programming not a math paper.
-- Type hackery is cool when it brings safety/readability not just for fun.
+- Type hackery is cool when it brings safety/readability but not just for fun.

 ### A Project